TOGoS/Scratch38-S0015/DEVLOG.md

 I was able to write this in only a couple of hours, including some refactoring of and new functions for drawing to `TextRaster2`s.
 I think it's a better way than that iterable stuff.

+## 2025-07-30

+### Line mode

+Refactored `tuidemo3.ts` slightly so that apps can be launched in what I am currently thinking of calling 'TUI mode' or 'line mode'.

+In TUI mode, the app get raw input and the app takes over the screen.

+In line mode, the app does not get raw input, and prints its output to the terminal line-by line.

+Raw input and fullscreen/line-based output are sort of orthogonal, so I want to refactor further so this is all handled by one function with flags (maybe the `Spawner` will have properties indicating whether it expects raw input, etc).